rishabh1403/blog-source/drafts/leetcode/383-ransom-note.md

 ---
-title: "Leetcode | Solution of TODO in JavaScript"
+title: "Leetcode | Solution of Ransom Note in JavaScript"
-description: "In this post, we will solve TODO from leetcode and compute it's time and space complexities.
+description: "In this post, we will solve Ransom Note from leetcode and compute it's time and space complexities.
 Let's begin."
 author: "Rishabh Jain"
-keywords: ["leetcode","js","javascript","Solution of TODO","rishabh","jain","rishabh
+keywords: ["leetcode","js","javascript","Solution of Ransom Note","rishabh","jain","rishabh
 jain","rishabh1403","blog","competitive","coding","programming","tech","technology",
 interview", "interview questions", leetcode]
 tags: ["leetcode","coding","javascript"]
 categories: ["leetcode","coding","javascript"]
 date: 2020-04-01T05:08:30.428Z
-path: "posts/coding/leetcode/2020/04/leetcode-TODO"
+path: "posts/coding/leetcode/2020/04/leetcode-ransom-note"
-image: "./reversestring.png"
+image: "./TODO.png"
 draft: false
 ---

-In this post, we will solve TODO from leetcode and compute it's time and space complexities.
+In this post, we will solve Ransom Note from leetcode and compute it's time and space complexities.
 Let's begin.
 <!--more-->

 # Problem Statement
-The question can be found at [leetcode TODO problem](TODO).
+The question can be found at [leetcode Ransom Note problem](https://leetcode.com/problems/ransom-note/).

-The problem states that we are given two strings, magazine and a ransomnote.
-We need to find if the tsring ransom note can be created from the magazine.
+The problem states that we are given two strings, a magazine, and a ransom note.
+We need to find if the string ransom note can be created from the magazine.

 # Constraints and challenges